jjoun64/HashiCorp/technical-writer/assignment.md

 # Technical Writing and Editing Project

 This technical writing and editing project is part of your interview process.

-This project is designed to take between 1 - 2 hours.
+We designed it to take between one to two hours.

-Please take the time to carefully review the [writing style guide](../styling-guide-snippet.md).
+Carefully review the [writing style guide](../styling-guide-snippet.md) before starting this assignment.

 ## Instructions